Naren1520/tranformerWaf/README.md

 # 🚀 Quick WAF Prototype

-Hi, I'm Tharun Rai, and this is my AI-powered Web Application Firewall prototype.
+Hi, I'm Naren S J, and this is my AI-powered Web Application Firewall prototype.
 It combines traditional security rules with a DistilBERT transformer model to detect and block malicious web requests in real-time.

 ## Features